mainkoon81/PhD-Study-Complex-System-Intro/README.md

 <img src="https://user-images.githubusercontent.com/31917400/65376769-b66ab980-dc9b-11e9-83e2-e2e0b4a37910.jpg" />

 __4.Adaptation + Self Organization:__
- - When a certain degree of **autonomy** that each element has is coupled with the loosened **"top-down centralized mechanism"** for coordinating the whole system, the elements can synchronize their state locally, resulting in the **emergence of the system from the "bottom-up"**.
+ - When a certain degree of **autonomy** that each element has is coupled with the loosened **"top-down centralized mechanism"** for coordinating the whole system, the elements can synchronize their state locally, resulting in the **emergence of the system from the "bottom-up"**...the Agent-based modeling takes the bottom-up approach?
  - the Game Theory?
 Cooperation + Competition
+ - To model how the system evolves over times, we let them develop and see what happens.
+We have computers that can simulate this process.
+This is the "Agent Based Modeling".
+What macro pattern emerges over time?

 -> `This is the system of diversity and evolution.`
   - `Heterogeneity` with high levels of **diversity**!!! such as ..ecosystems...multicultural societies
   - `Being subject to the evolutionary force` of Selection & Replication...which makes an **evolution**!!!
 <img src="https://user-images.githubusercontent.com/31917400/65376982-84a72200-dc9e-11e9-81e5-7a8630b82bcd.jpg" />

-###  `Complexity Theory as a generic framework for modeling is the composite of the four perspectives discussed above.`
+Complexity Theory as a generic framework for modeling is the composite of the four perspectives discussed above.